 Step 4: Available Data

 The Data Owner handles the data complexity.
-The Data owner is necessary to create value from the data and to deliver it to the end users.
+The Data owner is necessary to create value from the data and to deliver it to the end-users.

 Step 5: Recurring communication

-At Toucan Toco we chose Trello to manage our projects and to host all our communications with the project stakeholders.
+At Toucan Toco, we chose Trello to manage our projects and to host all our interactions with the project stakeholders.

 Step 6: A Methodology to rule them all

-We decided to slice the projects into sprints/iterations where the stakeholders can express their feelings and thoughts about our developments.
+We decided to slice the projects into sprints/iterations, where the stakeholders can express their feelings and thoughts about our developments.

-From Day 1, we work on the final material, and we improve it together with the stakeholders over time and over iterations.
+From Day 1, we work on the final material, and we improve it together with the stakeholders over time and iterations.
 It is all about getting and prioritizing their feedbacks.

-A Toucan Manifesto sums up all our best practices for a successful project.
-The client and Toucan Toco pledge allegiance to the 10 ground principles of the Toucan Manifesto to make the project a success.
+To give it a handy gift, here is theToucan Manifesto which sums up all our best practices for a successful project.
+(Obviously, the client and Toucan Toco pledge allegiance to the ten ground principles of the Toucan Manifesto to make the project successful.)